Anna Mikhalkova

+Early life and ancestry

+Born into an old, noble Mikhalkov family, she is the eldest daughter of Nikita Mikhalkov.

+Career

 Her film credits include Our Own, Kokoko and Rasputin.
 Her television credits include Zhizn i sudba and Burnt by the Sun 2.
-Since 2002, she presents children's television program Spokoynoy nochi, malyshi!.
+Since 2002, she has presented the children's television program Spokoynoy nochi, malyshi!.

-She is the eldest daughter of Nikita Mikhalkov.
+She won a number of movie awards for her acting in different years: TEFI, Nika Awards, Golden Eagle Awards, APKIT Awards, New York Film Awards, Russian Guild of Cinematographers, Russian Guild of Film Critics, Sochi Open Russian Film Festival ets.